 German karneval has become a mix of merriment and tongue-in-cheek sociopolitical commentary.
 This guide lists the best places to celebrate karneval in Germany.

-German carnival is one of the most celebrated annual festivals in Germany, and is even referred to as the ‘fifth season’.
-Although German karneval has religious roots dating to around 1926, today’s carnival in Germany (Fasching in western region of Rhineland and Fastnacht in the southwestern region of Swabia) has developed into a season of frenzied fun with a political twist.
+German carnival is one of the most celebrated annual festivals in Germany; locals even call it the fifth season.
+Although German karneval has religious roots, today’s carnival in Germany (Fasching in western region of Rhineland and Fastnacht in the southwestern region of Swabia) is a season of frenzied fun with a political twist.

-The Rhenish festivities have become especially popular throughout the centuries since they were used as a satiric platform to express rebellious anti-Prussian and anti-French sentiments during occupation.
+The Rhenish festivities are especially popular throughout the centuries.
+They were a satiric platform to express rebellious anti-Prussian and anti-French sentiments during occupation.
 Today, the practice remains strong, albeit with a more lighthearted tone.